 - Do not use peanut butter that contains added sugars or artificial sweeteners, especially xylitol because it is toxic to dogs.

-- You can substitute peanut butter with almond butter or SunButter (sunflower seed butter).
-Make sure it does not contain xylitol or other artificial sweeteners.
+- You can substitute peanut butter with almond butter or sunflower seed butter (xylitol-free).

 - Do not use pumpkin pie mix because it may contain spices that are toxic to dogs.